A-Kamran/SemanticHadithKG/Competency Questions and SPARQL Queries.md

-# Competencey questions for the Semantic Hadith ontology
+# Competency questions for the Semantic Hadith ontology

 The given SPARQL are _examples_ that may be reinterpreted and reused for applications.